 Biologic drugs, or "biologics," are usually prescribed for moderate to severe psoriasis and psoriatic arthritis that has not responded to other treatments.
 They are given by injection or intravenous (IV) infusion.
-Read about biological treatments »
+Read about biologic treatments »

 Systemic medications are prescription drugs that are taken orally or by injection and work throughout the body.
 They are usually used for individuals with moderate to severe psoriasis and psoriatic arthritis.
 Read about systemic treatments »

 Phototherapy or light therapy, involves exposing the skin to ultraviolet light on a regular basis and under medical supervision.
 Treatments are done in a doctor's office or psoriasis clinic or at home with phototherapy unit.
 Read about phototherapy »

 Topical treatments are applied to the skin and are usually the first treatment to try when diagnosed with psoriasis.
 Topicals can be purchased over the counter or by prescription.
 Read about topical treatments »